-Our MA Animation course builds on our long history of providing highly regarded animation education at UCA Farnham and will provide you with a strong interdisciplinary approach to the animated form.
-We offer a dynamic environment in which you'll be able to engage with the animated form in traditional 2D and 3D stop motion, as well as the theoretical aspects of the discipline.
+Our MA Animation course builds on a long and illustrious history of animation education at UCA Farnham and will provide you with a strong interdisciplinary approach to the animated form.

 This course attracts students from around the world and has a rich cultural mix.
 You'll approach animation as a broad discipline and be encouraged to engage with experimental and speculative approaches to making through a range of projects, which will culminate in the production of a high quality animated film.